chnoack/VagrantBoxDebian82/Readme.md

 ## Prerequisist

-* Virtual Box: https://www.virtualbox.org 5.0.14 (may work with VMWare also)
+* [Virtual Box](https://www.virtualbox.org) 5.0.14 (may work with VMWare also); If you want to use anohter version of VirtualBox, you have to modify the installation of VirtualBox-Additions in `bootstrap.sh`.
 * Install Vagrant: https://www.vagrantup.com/downloads.html
-* Install Vagrant Proxy Conf: https://github.com/tmatilai/vagrant-proxyconf
+* Install [Vagrant Proxy Conf](https://github.com/tmatilai/vagrant-proxyconf): `vagrant plugin install vagrant-proxyconf`
+* Install [Vagrant VBGuest-Plugin](https://github.com/tmatilai/vagrant-proxyconf): `vagrant plugin install vagrant-vbguest`
 * start VirtualBox and configure the path you want your virtual boxes to be stored
-* add path of `VirtualBoxManage` to your system's PATH environment variable
+* If you want to dynamically add another disk to your vm, the add pthe ath of `VirtualBoxManage` to your system's PATH environment variable
 * the path of the folder where your VirtualBox installation stores the virtual machine disks in should not contain any spaces or special characters

 ## Adjust to your needs